Sofa Landver: Biography

 2003 elections, but entered the Knesset on 11 January 2006 as a replacement for Avraham Shochat.
 However, she resigned on 8 February, and was replaced by Orna Angel.

 Prior to the 2006 elections Landver joined Yisrael Beiteinu, and was placed seventh on its list.
 The party won 11 seats and she retained her place in the Knesset.
 She was re-elected again in the 2009 elections after winning fifth place on the party's list.
 On 31 March she was appointed Minister of Immigrant Absorption.

 She was re-elected again in 2013 and retained her place in the cabinet.
 Although she retained her seat in the 2015 elections, Yisrael Beiteinu did not join the coalition government and Landver lost her ministerial portfolio.
 However, after the party rejoined the government in May 2016, she was again appointed Minister of Immigrant Absorption, with the ministry renamed in 2017 to become the Ministry of Aliyah and Integration.

+Landver retired from politics after the party refused to include her on their electoral list for the April 2019 election.
+She later left the party in 2021.
+In July 2026, Landver announced her return to Yisrael Beitenu, but declined to stand for election to the Knesset.

 Landver currently lives in Ashdod, and is widowed, with one daughter.